pyregence/pyretechnics/README.md

     guix time-machine -C channels.scm -- build -f guix.scm
     ```

+6. Installing the Pyretechnics Library with Guix

-    Should you wish to install the package into your Guix profile, you
+    In order to install the Pyretechnics library into your Guix
-    can run this:
+    profile, you can run this command:

     ```sh
-    guix time-machine -C channels.scm -- install -L. python-pyretechnics
+    guix time-machine -C channels.scm -- install -L .guix/modules python python-pyretechnics
     ```

-    Log out and back in to activate your profile's default environment
+    **NOTE:** You must also install `python` into your Guix profile in
+    order for the correct environment variables to be made available.
+    The command above takes care of this.

+    Next, you will need to invoke the following Bash commands in your
+    shell to make the newly installed library available via
+    `$GUIX_PYTHONPATH`.
+This environment variable is referenced
+    automatically by the Guix-installed Python package.

+    ```sh
+    GUIX_PROFILE="$HOME/.guix-profile"
+    . "$GUIX_PROFILE/etc/profile"
+    ```

+    It is recommended that you add these two lines to your
+    `$HOME/.bash_profile`, so that they are run automatically each
+    time you login.

+7. Using the Pyretechnics Library

+    Once you have installed the library into your Guix profile, you
-    variables.
-You should now be able to import the library's modules
+    should be able to launch `python` and load the library as follows:

-    from a Python interpreter with the usual `import` command.
+    ```python
+    import pyretechnics
+    ```

 ### Literate Programming